jonathanvdc/flame-brainfuck/docs/inspecting-ir.md

 The first thing you might notice by glancing at the file above is that it's really [LES](http://loyc.net/les/), a syntax for [Loyc trees](http://loyc.net/loyc-trees/).
 Fun fact: the binary IR format contains the exact same Loyc trees, but they're formatted using the [binary Loyc tree](https://github.com/jonathanvdc/binary-loyc-tree) encoding, which is (usually) more compact.

+If you don't know what LES or Loyc are, then that's fine: they're not essential to getting a basic understanding of how Flame works &ndash; though I'd still recommend you head over to [the Loyc website](http://loyc.net/) and take a look.
+Loyc is a pretty cool project!

 ### Type, method and field tables

 The second thing you might notice is that over half of the IR consists of _tables._ Flame IR defines references to types, methods and fields in tables.
 These tables are indexed when an element they contain is required.
 For example, `#type_table_reference(0)` refers to the first element in the type table, i.e.,